Tipping on Amtrak Trains

 Some stations have red caps or agents to help you get to or from the train.
 You are free to tip them a few dollars per bag.

-As you travel, some staff stays with you the whole trip and some change out.
+Some staff stay with you the whole trip while others change out as you travel.
 Conductors and engineers change out as you go, and the FRA sets how long these employees can work.
-Often, these people switch out at longer smoke breaks.
+Often, these individuals switch out during longer smoke breaks.

 Boarding the Silver Star in New York